Pittsburgh International Airport: Construction

-Growth and hub years
+Operations

 The first five airlines of the Greater Pittsburgh Airport were Trans World Airlines (TWA), Capital Airlines (later part of United), Northwest, All American (later Allegheny Airlines, then USAir, and finally US Airways), and Eastern Airlines.
 The April 1957 Airline Guide shows 58 weekday departures on Capital, 54 TWA, 18 Allegheny, 8 United, 7 Eastern, 4 Northwest, 3 American and 2 Lake Central.
 The first jets in service at Pittsburgh were TWA 707s on a Los Angeles-Chicago-Pittsburgh loop in summer 1959.

 The 1956 diagram shows runway 10/28 7500 ft, 5/23 5766 ft and 14/32 5965 ft.
 The longest runway was still 7500 ft when jets started in 1959 but was soon extended to 8000 ft.
 The 10500-ft runway 10L was added by 1965.

 In 1959, the east dock was added to the terminal.
-On 1 July 1968, international airport status was obtained with the dedication of the first customs office at the complex.
+On July 1, 1968, international airport status was obtained with the dedication of the first customs office at the complex.
 Ground was broken for the International Wing, west of the original terminal building, in 1970.
 It opened in 1972 to accommodate federal inspection services; international flights (Nordair 737s to Canada) began in 1971.
 The airport expanded as load increased.
 In 1972, rotundas were added to the end of each dock to allow more gates.
+In 1972, upon the opening of the international arrivals building, the airport was renamed Greater Pittsburgh International Airport.
 In the later 1970s growth in regional air travel created a need for more gates.
 In 1980 the South East Dock was opened.
 Even with these expansions, the terminal was too small.

 From the 1960s to about 1985, TWA operated a small hub at Pittsburgh.
-The carrier introduced the first nonstop route from the city to Europe, a Lockheed L-1011 service to London, in May 1981.
-Nevertheless, the flight lasted only four months; TWA stated that too few passengers were traveling in first class, rendering the service unprofitable.
-In 1985, British Airways announced that it would start operating Boeing 747s to London via Washington, D.C., later that year.
-Two days before the maiden flight, the airline sent one of its Concordes to Pittsburgh to celebrate the launch of the route.
+The carrier introduced service to London's Gatwick Airport on a Lockheed L-1011 TriStar in 1981.
+This was the first route from Pittsburgh to Europe.
+It lasted four months; TWA stated that too few passengers were traveling in first class, rendering the service unprofitable.
+In May 1985, British Airways started a link to London's Heathrow Airport via Washington, D.C., using Boeing 747s.
+Two days before the maiden flight, the airline had sent one of its Concordes to Pittsburgh to celebrate the launch of the route.
+USAir inaugurated a link to Frankfurt in 1990.
+The flight aboard Boeing 767s benefited the various West German companies that had offices in the city.